ebanner/pynt/README.md

 ### On-the-fly notebook creation

 No more copy and pasting from code into jupyter notebooks.
-Expressions are split up into their own cells.
+Expressions are automatically inserted into their own cells.

 ![Alt Text](https://github.com/ebanner/pynt-assets/blob/master/gif/generate-notebook.gif)

 ### Attach a jupyter notebook to a running process

-Run a command which hits the code region.
+Run a command which hits the code in the jupyter notebook.
 Restart the notebook kernel to attach to that process.

 ![Alt Text](https://github.com/ebanner/pynt-assets/blob/master/gif/attach%20notebook.gif)